michaeljfriedman/COS418/raft/src/raft/design.md

 - RequestVote
   - If RV term < my term, reject message and reply with my term
-  - If RV term > my term, send a Convert To Follower signal (current term = my term, new term = RV term) and wait for ack
+  - If RV term > my term, send a Convert To Follower signal (new term = RV term) and wait for ack
   - If I voted for no one or for this candidate already, and my log is not more up to date than the candidate's:
     - Grant vote
     - Send a Convert To Follower signal and wait for ack